Crabbox docs

 Proxmox Provider

-• setting up a Proxmox VE VM template for Crabbox;
+• set up a Proxmox VE VM template for Crabbox;

-• debugging Proxmox API tokens, clone tasks, guest agent IP discovery, or cleanup;
+• debug Proxmox API tokens, clone tasks, guest-agent IP discovery, or cleanup;

-Proxmox is a direct SSH lease provider for Linux QEMU VMs.
-Crabbox clones a configured Proxmox template, injects a per-lease SSH key through cloud-init, uses the QEMU guest agent to discover the VM IP and run the Crabbox bootstrap, then uses the normal SSH sync/run/release path.
+Proxmox is a direct SSH-lease provider for Linux QEMU VMs on a self-hosted Proxmox VE cluster.
+For each lease Crabbox clones a configured QEMU template, injects a per-lease SSH key through cloud-init, uses the QEMU guest agent to discover the VM's IPv4 address, runs the Crabbox Linux bootstrap over SSH, and then drives the normal SSH sync/run/release path.

 Use Proxmox when: